fim13/EspArduinoExceptionDecoder/README.md

 ## Example:

-Given you have the following stacktrace from the ESP:
+Given you have the following stacktrace from the ESP8266:

 ```
 Exception (3):